 The coastal town is rich in history and traditions of the sea.
-Tathra Wharf is still a centre of activity today, its historic timbers standing proud and creating a focus for visitors and those wanting to cast a line.
+Tathra Wharf is still a centre of activity today, its historic timbers standing proud with commanding views across the bay to Mimosa Rocks National Park.
 It is the only remaining sea wharf on the East Coast.

-While the Wharf stands proud above the waters, below is a wonderland for scuba divers and snorkellers.
-Fur seals and Fairy Penguins from the colony on Montague Island sometimes frequent the waters around the Wharf and are quite willing to let you be a part of their underwater world.
+Below the wharf is a wonderland for scuba divers and snorkelers.
+Fur seals and Fairy Penguins from the colony on Montague Island visit, along with the occasional whale shark and plenty of whales in spring.
 Dolphins are also common visitors to this area and they can be seen off most beach areas in Tathra.

 At the northern end of the 3km beach is sheltered swimming at Mogareeka Inlet (where the Bega River meets the sea).

 Tathra Fishing and Boating

 Launch a boat at Mogareeka Inlet, the mouth of the Bega River or access the Pacific Ocean from Kianinny Bay.
 On shore, the Tathra Wharf and local beaches are always popular, and there's many a prawn to be had on the dark of the moon in the warmer months.

 Bournda National Park and Wallagoot Lake have facilities for camping, even hot showers, and a network of walking trails, lagoons, beach access and wildlife.

 To the north, the Mimosa Rocks National Park is a heavily timbered park, and its rugged coastline has caves, cliffs, lagoons and beaches to be explored.